-This Web site provides information and resources for individuals interested in learning to run following an amputation.
+This website provides information and resources for individuals interested in learning to run after an amputation.
 Learn the basics of running, types of prostheses needed and the professionals you need to work with if you are interested in running.
-As always, the Amputee Coalition recommends that you consult with your prosthetist and medical team prior to beginning any new exercise programs or activities.
+As always, the Amputee Coalition recommends that you consult with your prosthetist and medical team before starting any new exercise programs or activities.

 Sail To Prevail – The National Disabled Sailing Program

-Sail To Prevail creates opportunities for children and adults with disabilities to overcome adversity through therapeutic sailing.
-This group offers specialized sailing day trips, as well as instructor training and a yearly camp.
+Sail to Prevail creates opportunities for children and adults with disabilities to overcome adversity through therapeutic sailing.
+This group offers specialized sailing day trips, as well as instructor training and an annual camp.

 Sailing Web: Options for Sailors with Disabilities

 This site provides information on sailing clubs and accessible sailboats.

 This website contains information on scuba diving, connecting with a specialized Handicapped Scuba Association dive master and various adaptive scuba programs around the country.

 Search for information on instructors and dive courses for individuals with disabilities.

 USA Amputee Soccer Team